 Working away from home is a different kind of life.
 You switch on to work mode, and off to home-coming bliss.
-The longed for days at home can however be anything but the zen zone you imagine when you are away.
+The longed-for days at home can, however, be anything but the zen zone you imagine when you are away.
 Coming home can turn into a veritable stress fest.
 Check out what tips and tools you can use to turn a coming home stress fest into a zen zone experience.

 This post is inspired by comments The GOODista received on the posts about Working Away Relationships and Humanitarian Workers: An Endangered Species.
-The swing shift work and life balance is a balancing act that takes courage, humour and domestic logistics to get right.
+The swing shift work and life balance is a balancing act that takes courage, humor and domestic logistics to get right.
 As a Humanitarian, Aviator, Contract worker or self-employed business owner – I am sure you can relate, and your comments would be more than helpful for us.
 To the outsider it makes little or no sense, right?

 Working Away: The Home Fires Are Always Warm

-When you spend weeks away for work, you think of home with a camera lens out of focus.
+When you spend weeks away for work, you think of a home with a camera lens out of focus.
 The slightly distorted view is often rose-tinted.
 Glowing home scenes come before your eyes with happy (well-behaved) children beaming at a joyful partner that stirs a home cooked stew… The reality is often far away from this idea of perfect harmony.

-The stay at home partner is de facto a single parent, and has to deal with all things domestic.
+The stay at home partner is de facto a single parent and has to deal with all things domestic.
 It is of course not that s/he cannot cope.
 No – rather the opposite tends to happen.
 S/he becomes so adept at solving home territory issues that you feel left out in the cold when you come home.

 You watch as s/he chops the wood, clears the house, does the shopping and perfects the domestic logistics while working at the same time.
 You – the stay away partner – have no idea where anything belongs anymore.
 The balance does re-establish itself – but it takes a while.

 If you want more tips, tools and motivation to Feel, Be and Do Good: Join us!